 The house price index used in the Icelandic CPI is based on market prices for houses obtained from sales contracts that the Land Registry has collected for many years.
 They are suitable for this purpose because they are standardized throughout the country.
 Every sales contract contains information on the property, its owners and the sales price, along with precise details on payment terms.
 Every property has a special, distinctive number which is used in the register of the Land Registry.
 These detailed data form a basis for the aggregate real estate value and form the grounds for measuring the market price of real estate in the consumer price index.
 Since the contracts are gathered through the offices of the District Commissioners upon being registered by the Land Registry, almost every concluded real estate agreement is obtained.
-About 8,000-10,000 real estate sales contracts are closed annually, so that each year some 8-10% of all the housing in the country is bought and sold.
+It is not only in the interest of buyers that a contract is being registered but also a condition for credit services from the Housing Financing Fund and the commercial banks.